Athearnia anthonyi: Biology and morphology

 Athearnia anthonyi has a lifespan of at least two years, but more studying is needed to see if this can possibly be longer.
 This species also has two known breeding seasons throughout the year.

 The shells of A. anthonyi have whorls that start higher on the shell with a deep keel or ridge.
 As this species ages, the shells smooth out and has more similarities to L. praerosa shells.
 Adult A. anthonyi are larger than L. praerosa, at about 10 millimeters in length.

+Description

+(Original description) The shell is rhomboidly ovate in shape and is covered with an olivaceous-yellowish epidermis.
+Beneath this outer layer, two purplish bands usually appear, encircling the body whorl.
+The spire remains relatively short and consists of approximately four whorls, though the upper ones are often found to be much eroded.
+The upper portion of the body whorl is distinctly shouldered by a series of four or five large, obtuse, and irregular tubercles.
+Furthermore, there is a slight tendency toward thickening in the ventral portion of the whorl.

+The aperture is ovate and appears effuse at both the upper and lower margins.
+While the right lip is thin, the columellar lip is usually stained with purple above and below.
+This lip is reflected in a manner that partially covers a deep umbilical depression; however, this depression continues toward the base to form a channel that closely resembles the umbilical region found in the genus Natica.

 Habitat

 Within the Tennessee River system, Anthony's riversnail occupies larger rivers with smooth rocks at the bottom, such as cobblestones.
 They also occupy creeks in areas with lower stretches and streaming water.

 Threats

 The biggest threat to this species is the impoundment of the Tennessee River, which decreased and fragmented habitat along with increased urbanization along the area.
 This can include dredging and channeling, and makes the species more susceptible to genetic drift.
 Erosion and sedimentation through construction, agriculture, mining, and timbering activities contributes to population decline.
 Poor water quality due to pollutants also threatens this species.
 Pollutants can come from agriculture, industries, and civilizations, especially through runoff.
 Climate change is also thought to have an impact, especially with droughts.
 The entire historic range has declined more than 80%.